ItsGrizzy/matrix/README.md

 | **Cloud** | 15+ | AWS, Azure, cloud security |
 | **Forensics** | 22+ | Disk analysis, memory forensics |

-## 🤝 Contributing

-We welcome contributions!
-Here's how you can help:

-### **Adding Commands**
-1. Research and verify command syntax
-2. Add to appropriate tool database file
-3. Include proper descriptions and categories
-4. Test with various input combinations

-### **Bug Reports**
-- Use GitHub Issues
-- Include browser version and OS
-- Provide steps to reproduce
-- Screenshots are helpful

-### **Feature Requests**
-- Describe the use case
-- Explain expected behavior
-- Consider implementation complexity

-## 📝 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## ⚠️ Disclaimer

 **Educational and Authorized Testing Only**